Arizona Certified Home Inspector Requirements

 - A fingerprints verification form and fingerprints in the sealed envelope.

 - A government-issued identification.

 - A report checklist supplement.

 - A signed and date Notice to Home Inspectors.

 - A verification of experience form completed by a certified home inspector.

-Once the application packet has been properly filled out and the required fees are enclosed, it can be mailed.
-It will be received in the Board office, assigned a number, and a file will be made.
-No refund is possible at that time.
+Once the application packet has been properly filled out, and the required fees are enclosed, it can be mailed.
+It will be received in the Board office, assigned a number, and then a file will be made.
+There is no refund possible at that time.
 Once all verifying data has been confirmed, the application will be evaluated.
-It’s recommended that applicants check back with the office within five weeks after submitting the application to ensure all the necessary information was received.
+It is recommended that applicants check back with the office within five weeks after submitting the application.
+This to ensure all the necessary information was received.

-Within sixty days of the certification process and any home inspection is completed, a home inspector has to have on file one of these two financial assurances:
+Within sixty days of the certification process, and before any home inspection is completed – a home inspector has to have on file one of these two financial assurances: